d-asensio/styled-responsive-theming/README.md

 ## Disclaimer

-This project is a mere PROOF OF CONCEPT as no tests have been implemented, the implementation is dirty and the API is extremely sensitive to change.
+This project is a mere PROOF OF CONCEPT as no tests have been implemented and the API is extremely sensitive to change.
 We would discourage you from using this in a production environment but if you are brave (and maybe a bit crazy also 🙈) and you decide to use it anyway, your feedback, PR, issues or anything that could help will be very very welcome.

 You can join the discussion about implementation details at the [spectrum thread](https://spectrum.chat/thread/0d131a9e-a687-4a64-a29e-eff7aaf84c46)